 Play begins at an early age with parents serving as the child’s partner for a simple game of Peek-a boo.
 Peek-a-boo stimulates baby’s senses, builds gross motor skills, strengthens visual tracking, and encourages social development.
 Additionally, Peek-a-boo teaches object permanence: the idea that even though the child can’t see something (like your smiling face), it still exists.
 At that is just the start.

 The benefits of play for children range across a number of skills from the development of cognitive thinking skills, to language skills, behavioral skills along with helping a child learn the importance of staying engaged and attentive.
-As a developmental therapist, we work to reinforce all of the work of the physical therapist, the occupational therapist and the speech therapist to be sure that the child’s care is coordinated and complementary.
+Developmental therapists work to reinforce all of the work of the physical therapist, the occupational therapist and the speech therapist to be sure that the child’s care is coordinated and complementary.
 In that way all of these therapies are integrated into a play activity to make sure they are getting the practice they need.